Fetal fibronectin test

 During the fetal fibronectin test, you'll lie on your back on an exam table.
-Your health care provider will place a speculum in your vagina and use a cotton swab to gently swipe secretions near the cervix.
+Your health care provider will place a speculum in your vagina and use a cotton swab to gently swipe secretions near your cervix.

 After the procedure

-In some cases, a vaginal ultrasound is done after the sample is taken to measure the length of your cervix.
+In some cases, a transvaginal ultrasound is done after the sample is taken to measure the length of your cervix.
 During the ultrasound, you'll lie on your back and your health care provider or technician will place a slender, wandlike device in your vagina.
 The device uses sound waves to digitally create images on a monitor.

 Results of the fetal fibronectin test are either positive or negative:

 Your health care provider might take steps to prepare for a potentially early birth, such as giving you steroids to speed your baby's lung maturity.
 Or, you might be given medications to decrease the risk of neurological complications, such as cerebral palsy, in your infant.
-If you're having contractions, you might be given drugs to decrease them.
+If you're having contractions, you might be given drugs to temporarily stop them.

 - Negative.
 A negative result means that fetal fibronectin isn't present in your cervical fluid.
 This indicates that you aren't likely to deliver in the next two weeks.
 In fact, a negative result might be the most powerful benefit of the test — allowing you and your health care provider to relax a bit with the knowledge that a premature birth isn't imminent.